ClinSeq: A Large-Scale Medical Sequencing Clinical Research Pilot Study

 We plan to recruit a cohort whose risk to develop coronary artery disease will range from less than 5 percent, based on the 10-year-risk provided by the Framingham risk score, to greater than 10 percent, and including those with known coronary artery disease.
 The 10-year-risk will be measured by the Framingham risk score based on LDL cholesterol levels.

 Due to the large number of individuals to be recruited and the intention to follow this cohort longitudinally, we will focus our efforts on the metropolitan DC and Baltimore areas (in order to minimize reluctance to participate because of travel limitations).
 If recruitment is below anticipated levels, we may seek additional subjects from the Richmond, VA metropolitan area.
 Individuals who are not local to these areas may be considered for participation if they are part of other protocols within NHLBI, and travel to the NIH Clinical Research Center on a regular basis for follow-up, or if they are willing to travel to the NIH as needed for protocol participation (at their own expense).
-Exceptions will be made on a case-by-case basis for individuals, who are eligible for the study and live in or around the Metropolitan DC and Baltimore areas, but who cannot cover the cost of their travel to the NIH.
-Under these circumstances we may cover the cost of travel for such individuals, who otherwise would not be able to participate in the study.
-The travel reimbursement shall not exceed $50.00 per visit.
+Bin 4 participants will be eligible to have the cost of their transportation, meals and lodging covered if they must travel >500 miles for their clinical visits.

 An eligibility screen will be performed by telephone to ascertain age, basic demographics, smoking history, and presence or absence of known cardiovascular disease.
 We intend to recruit persons of both sexes, of diverse ethnic and racial categories, and from various socio-economic backgrounds.